Stone Cold Steve Austin: Austin 3:16 and rise to superstardom (1996–1997)

-With Hart out of the way, Austin set his sights on The Rock, who stole Austin's championship belt after Austin suffered a beating by his Nation of Domination stablemates.
+With Owen Hart out of the way, Austin set his sights on The Rock, who stole Austin's championship belt after Austin suffered a beating by his Nation of Domination stablemates.
 In the weeks to come, The Rock began declaring himself to be "the best damn Intercontinental Champion ever."
 The Rock kept possession of the championship belt until D-Generation X: In Your House, when Austin defeated him to retain the championship and regain the belt.
 As Austin had used his pickup truck to aid his victory, McMahon ordered him to defend the championship against The Rock the next night on Raw.
 In an act of defiance, Austin forfeited the championship to The Rock before tossing the belt into the Piscataqua River.